-Balanced/multimodal corridors are envisioned as "complete streets" where despite limited space and resources, the street should safely support all modes of travel for people of all ages and abilities.

-Hackberry Street and Commerce Street are examples of streets identified on the Mobility Framework Map as Balanced/Multimodal corridors.
+Balanced/multimodal corridors are envisioned as "complete streets" where despite limited space and resources, the street should safely support all modes of travel for people of all ages and abilities including children, older adults, and persons with disabilities.
+Hackberry Street, Walters Street, and Commerce Street are identified on the Mobility Framework Map as Balanced/Multimodal corridors.
+Although Cherry is not shown as balanced/multimodal corridor on the Eastside Community Area Plan Mobility Framework Map, the Downtown Area Regional Center Plan does identify Cherry as one location for priority multimodal improvement.
+The Downtown Area plan also identifies the section of Cherry between Commerce Street and Iowa Street as a location for priority pedestrian streetscape improvement.